February 26-28, 2004

 - to foster collaborations among the participants and develop a community working in this area; and

 - to develop a web-site with resources, examples, and information about developing and teaching geoscience with visualizations.

 Conveners: Cathryn A Manduca (Carleton College) and Michelle Hall-Wallace (University of Arizona)

 Planning Team: Jim Slotta (University of California, Berkeley), Barbara Tversky (Stanford University), Dave Mogk (Montana State University), Barbara Tewksbury (Hamilton College)

-Workshop Report Poster (PowerPoint 187kB May24 04)Presented by Cathy Manduca at the 2004 Joint Assembly in Montreal, Canada.
+Workshop Report Poster (PowerPoint PRIVATE FILE 187kB May24 04)Presented by Cathy Manduca at the 2004 Joint Assembly in Montreal, Canada.